 - Should your child fail a high-stakes test, make sure that there are multiple opportunities to retake it.

 - For a small percentage of students with LD, accommodations may not be enough to level the playing field.
 If you and the IEP team decide that your child needs an alternate form of assessment, work closely with school personnel to determine which type of alternate or modified assessment is best suited for your child.

-To learn more about assessment and accommodation options for tests that hold schools, districts, and states accountable under No Child Left Behind, read the following NCLD Parent Advocacy Briefs: "Determining Appropriate Assessment Accommodations for Students with Disabilities" and "Understanding Assessment Options for IDEA-eligible Students."
+To learn more about assessment and accommodation options for tests that hold schools, districts, and states accountable under No Child Left Behind, read the following NCLD Parent Advocacy Brief: “Determining Appropriate Assessment Accommodations for Students with Disabilities”.

 The Bottom Line